alex-shapiro/ditto/README.md

 **AttributedString** stores and efficiently edits large mutable strings.
 Indexed by unicode character.
 Supported functions are `insert_text`, `delete_text`, and `replace_text`.

+**Counter**, a mutable 64-bit float.
+Supports the `increment` function.
+Counters require more space than Numbers and should only be used when concurrent increments are required.

 **String**, an immutable string.

 **Number**, an immutable 64-bit float.